Procedures and Guidelines for Requesting Background Checks

 New Hires (FAQs)

-Faculty and Staff in Permanent Positions (including grant-funded and time-limited)
+Faculty and Staff in Regular Positions (including grant-funded and time-limited)

 Once a final candidate for a staff position has been identified and before an offer of employment is extended, the hiring supervisor will notify the Employment Manager in the Office of Human Resources (or designee).
 The Employment Manager will notify the candidate and obtain the candidate’s written consent to conduct a background check by requesting that the candidate complete the vendor consent form.
 For faculty positions, the Dean’s office should notify The Office of Academic Affairs prior to making a job offer.
 Academic Affairs will coordinate the background check process with the Employment Manager (or designee).